Save money on your car insurance

 Honesty gets the best policy

 Ok, so fronting is against the law.
 But there are legitimate ways to take advantage of the whole main driver-additional driver thing.
-The first is to piggyback on your parent’s policy as an additional driver.
-Your Mum or Dad will pay more for their cover, but it will still be cheaper than a policy in your own name.
+For a start, you can piggyback on your parent’s policy as an additional driver.
+Your mum or dad will pay more for their cover, but it will still be cheaper than a policy in your own name.